-The Front Street Stadium 4 in Hartford has four theaters available for private rental to showcase your presentation, product launch or advanced private film screening.
+The Apple Cinemas Luxury Dine In in Hartford has theaters available for private rental to showcase your presentation, product launch or advanced private film screening.
 It also offers an on-screen advertising program so you can present your business ads, lobby promotions, ticket advertising, posters, and more.

 Infinity Music Hall & Bistro